 Infected wisdom teeth are one of the most common dental emergencies.
 Thanks to evolution and our softer diets, people’s mouths are smaller today.
 As a result, few people have enough room in their mouths to accommodate the third molars, at the back of the mouth, which are commonly known as wisdom teeth.

-For the majority of people, wisdom teeth don’t come in normally.
-Instead, wisdom teeth erupt through the gums at an odd angle, only partially emerge, or remain impacted.
+For the majority of people, wisdom teeth won’t come in normally.
+Instead, the wisdom teeth erupt through the gums at an odd angle, only partially emerge, or remain impacted.